-The Center for Advocacy, Prevention and Empowerment (CAPE) supports survivor healing by providing advocacy and support for victims of sexual violence, stalking, sexual harassment and relationship violence.
+The Center for Advocacy, Prevention and Empowerment (CAPE) supports survivor healing by providing advocacy and support for victims of sexual assault, relationship violence, stalking, and sexual harassment.
 All services are confidential and free of charge.

 As defined in the University of Denver Honor Code, sexual misconduct includes, but is not limited to any physical act that is sexual in nature and performed without the effective consent of all parties.